GoHarder/notes/kubernetes/main.md

 [Reference](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)

+### Node

+ADD SECTION

 ### Pod

 ![namespace](./assets/objects/pod.svg)

 > **Pods** are the smallest deployable units of computing that you can create and manage in Kubernetes.
 >
-> A Pod (as in a pod of whales or pea pod) is a group of one or more containers, with shared storage and network resources, and a specification for how to run the containers.
+> A Pod (as in a pod of whales or pea pod) is a group of one or more [containers](#container), with shared storage and network resources, and a specification for how to run the containers.
 > A Pod's contents are always co-located and co-scheduled, and run in a shared context.
 > A Pod models an application-specific "logical host": it contains one or more application containers which are relatively tightly coupled.
 > In non-cloud contexts, applications executed on the same physical or virtual machine are analogous to cloud applications executed on the same logical host.